BUEC500C1/camera-app-ljstaib/README.md

 - Step 5: Completed
 - Step 6: Completed
 - Step 7: App can detect faces, just need to figure out how to blur image now
-- Step 8: Imported library to scan barcodes
+- Step 8: Completed
+- Step 9: Partially completed, having an issue with the images being stored but I will fix this

 # Steps
 - Step 1:  Setup your REACT Native Environment